 NOTE: Contact park before going -- a 2003 forest fire has closed sections.

-Overall, Cuyamaca State Park is the 12th most popular horse trail of all 81 horseback rides in California.
+Overall, Cuyamaca State Park is the 9th most popular horse trail of all 81 horseback rides in California.
+Several of the better horse trails are nearby Cuyamaca State Park including Chino Hills State Park, Topanga State Park, Heart Bar Campground, Hansen Dam, Stetson Ranch Park and Griffith Park.